cosmos/governance/submitting.md

 Once on-chain, most people will rely upon network explorers to interpret this information with a graphical user interface (GUI).

-### Testnet Example: changing a parameter from the `gov` module
+### Examples
 Changes to the [`gov` module](/Governance.md) are different from the other kinds of parameter changes because of subkeys, [as discussed here](https://github.com/cosmos/cosmos-sdk/issues/5800).

-In this simple example (below), a network explorer will list the governance proposal as "Increase the minimum deposit amount for governance proposals."
-When an observer selects the proposal, they'll see the description.
+In this simple example ([below](#testnet-example)), a network explorer will list the governance proposal as "Increase the minimum deposit amount for governance proposals."
+When a user selects the proposal, they'll see the description.
 Not all explorers will show the proposed parameter changes, so ensure that you verify that the description aligns with the what the governance proposal is programmed to enact.
 If the description says that a certain parameter will be increased, it should also be programmed to do that, but it's possible that that's not the case (accidentally or otherwise).
 A nearly identical proposal [can be found on the gaia-13007 testnet here](https://hubble.figment.network/cosmos/chains/gaia-13007/governance/proposals/30).

-The deposit `denom` is `uatom` and `amount` is `100000`.
-Since 1,000,000 micro-ATOM is equal to 1 ATOM, a deposit of 0.1 ATOM will be included with this proposal.
-The gaia-13007 testnet currently has a 0.1 ATOM minimum deposit, so this will put the proposal directly into the voting period.

-There is a minimum deposit required for a proposal to enter the voting period, and anyone may contribute to this deposit within a 14-day period.
-If the minimum deposit isn't reach before this time, the deposit amounts will be burned.
-Deposit amounts will also be burned if quorum isn't met in the vote or if the proposal is vetoed.
+You can query the proposal details with the gaiacli command-line interface using this command: `gaiacli q gov proposal 30 --chain-id gaia-13007 --node 45.77.218.219:26657`

+You use can also use [Hubble](https://hubble.figment.network/cosmos/chains/gaia-13007/transactions/B5AB56719ADB7117445F6E191E1FCE775135832AFE6C9922B8703AADBC4B13F3?format=json) or gaiacli to query the transaction that I sent to create a similar proposal on-chain in full detail: `gaiacli q tx B5AB56719ADB7117445F6E191E1FCE775135832AFE6C9922B8703AADBC4B13F3 --chain-id gaia-13007 --node 45.77.218.219:26657`

-#### Testnet Example
+#### Testnet Example: changing a parameter from the `gov` module
 ```
 {
   "title": "Increase the minimum deposit amount for governance proposals",